Common questions in molecular biology: What do oligonucleotides do in PCR?

 Each nucleotide in a single-stranded sequence therefore dictates that its complementary nucleotide is added to any newly produced strands via their specific hydrogen bonds, thus preserving sequence integrity and information transfer.
 For these reasons, oligonucleotide primers are integral to PCR, and make PCR not only possible but invaluable as a molecular method.
 Complementarity between DNA and RNA provide innumerable uses for PCR in biological research, particularly for gene expression studies.

 Quantitative PCR (qPCR; also known as real-time PCR or quantitative real-time PCR) is a PCR-based technique that amplifies a target DNA sequence for quantification of a DNA species in a sample.
-Working backwards from known reagent concentrations, qPCR allows calculation of starting template concentrations for evaluating such factors as DNA copy number and viral load. qPCR is also used in gene expression studies to quantify mRNAs after performing a reverse-transcription step and sets the standard for analyzing microarray gene expression data. qPCR and its many technical variations have broad applications which depend on oligonucleotide primers at multiple steps for successful execution (Dymond).
+Working backwards from known reagent concentrations, qPCR allows calculation of starting template concentrations for evaluating such factors as DNA copy number and viral load. qPCR is also used in gene expression studies to quantify mRNAs after performing a reverse-transcription step and sets the standard for analyzing microarray gene expression profiling data. qPCR and its many technical variations have broad applications which depend on oligonucleotide primers at multiple steps for successful execution (Dymond).

 Other uses of oligonucleotide primers